 From the most traditional to the trendier, cooler and more festive neighborhoods, Paris has everything on offer to make your stay a fantastic one.

-Paris is divided into 20 arrondissements, which are structured into the shape of a snail and begin in the city center.
+Paris is divided into 20 arrondissements, which are structured into the shape of a snail starting from the city center.
 Arrondissements 1-11 make up the inner city center, whilst 12-20 form its second ring.

 But for the Parisians the arrondissements aren’t just geographical and administrative zones.
 They are like whole universes.
 Each arrondissement has its own identity and individual set of values.